HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 I created this Jupyter [5] notebook explaining the use of the numpy.random package, including detailed explanations of at least five of the distributions provided in the package.

-There are four distinct tasks to be carried out in this Jupyter notebook:
+There are four distinct tasks I carried out in this Jupyter notebook:

 1. Explain the overall purpose of the package.